-Jannin 1.
-Digital transformation ٠ Digital transformation is driven by purpose, process, and people to increase efficiency and impact.
-Humanitarian organisations, however, tend to digitise or digitalise selected process only. ٠ Digital technology has the potential to transform humanitarian systems from a people- and human-centred perspective.
-However, the involvement and decision-making power of local partners and affected people remain limited. ٠ Digitalisation is a transformation process built on longer-term visions and strategies.
-In reality, the use of technology is rather short-sighted, learning and funding are lost, data is not used efficiently, administrative overheads increase, and data systems remain fractured. ٠ Interdisciplinary, cross-functional approaches initiate improved understanding and mutual learning to drive digital transformation. ٠ There is a lack of system-wide collaboration and coordination to increase oversight and accountability towards jointly agreed standards.
-2. Digital participation and accountability ٠ While digital technologies in feedback mechanisms are used, it is primarily for one-way information-sharing. ٠ There is a missed opportunity to include all population groups and diversify communication channels by including digital technologies. ٠ Data protection regimes conflict with organisational mandates and impact decisions for the type of communication channel preferred by affected people and used by humanitarian organisations. ٠ New trade-offs like Misinformation, disinformation and hate speechare widely deprioritised, rarely monitored and thus neglected. ٠ Digitised feedback systems are primarily used to show impact of specific projects and hardly for overall decision-making to change processes and approaches. ٠ Feedback systems in humanitarian action differ from commercial customer relationship management systems.
+- 1. While digital technologies in feedback mechanisms are used, it is primarily for one-way information-sharing. - 2.
+There is a missed opportunity to include all population groups and diversify communication channels by including digital technologies. - 3.
+Data protection regimes conflict with organisational mandates and impact decisions for the type of communication channel preferred by affected people and used by humanitarian organisations. - 4.
+New trade-offs like MDH are widely deprioritised, rarely monitored and thus neglected. - 5.
+Digitised feedback systems are primarily used to show impact of specific projects and hardly for overall decision-making to change processes and approaches. - 6.
+Feedback systems in humanitarian action differ from commercial customer relationship management systems.
 Digital solutions need to be thus customised and contextualised and follow a different service definition and ways of working.

+Legal and social accountability
-3. Legal and social accountability ٠ Consent is perceived to improve legal accountability.
-However, it needs to be meaningful and is thus increasingly questioned

-- Affected people are hardly informed about the use of technology and their data rights.
-To claim data rights, people's digital literacy is key, as are organisational processes and oversight to respond to those claims. - Data literacy is key to claim data rights - Digital accountability is rarely embedded into quality programming or technological development. - Change takes time and requires an open and nuanced debate with diverse stakeholders.
+- 1. Consent is perceived to improve legal accountability.
+However, it needs to be meaningful and is thus increasingly questioned. - 2.
+Affected people are hardly informed about the use of technology and their data rights.
+To claim data rights, people's digital literacy is key, as are organisational processes and oversight to respond to those claims. - 3.
+Data literacy is key to claim data rights. - 4.
+Digital accountability is rarely embedded into quality programming or technological development. - 5.
+Change takes time and requires an open and nuanced debate with diverse stakeholders.
 Trust is key for digital accountability.

-5 Recommendations
+5. Recommendations